UI elements have a hierarchical structure. For example, the card in Bootstrap:

 <MyComponent>Text</MyComponent>

-That's why React provides a set of functions designed to manipulate the children
+It is why React offers functions specifically designed to manipulate the children

 .
-These functions are aware of the features of children
+These functions are well-equipped to handle the intricacies of children

 React.Children.map()

-, React won't throw a warning.
-This is done intentionally, because descendants usually don't have unique identifiers.
+, React won't throw a warning if you fail to do so.
+This omission is intentional, as descendants often lack unique identifiers.

 React.Children.count()